Pajuka22/Jailbreak/README.md

 # Jailbreak
  jeal break game with two characters moving simultaneously
 Controls:
-/n wasd or arrow keys to move
+wasd or arrow keys to move
-/n currently, space will switch characters
+f to interact
-/n f to interact
+shift to sneak
-/n shift to sneak
+space to swap for now, but soon it'll be time based